tfemby/RPI_USB_Gadgets/README.md

 From here, you may use use `nmcli`, `nmtui` or your favourite GUI tool to configure network settings.
 The Raspberry Pi itself is responsible for either obtaining an IP address or statically setting it.

-### Networking Configuration
+### Networking Configuration Options

-The Pi will effectively now be connected to your host machine with a wifi connection.
-Thagrols guide explains that there are two ways to make use of this connection:
+The Pi will effectively now be connected to your host machine with an "ethernet" connection.
+If already configured, the wifi connection will also still work.
+Thagrols guide (linked above) explains that there are two ways to make use of this connection:

 1. Bridged Access
     - You create a virtual network bridge on the host for bridged access.